inversify/InversifyJS/README.md

 ```

 # The Basics (with TypeScript)
 The main goal of InversifyJS is top allow JavaScript developers to write code that adheres to the SOLID principles.
 Many of these principles refer to the usage of interfaces.
-The main reason why it is not possible to write native SOLID JavaScript is becase the language lacks interfaces.
+The main reason why it is not possible to write native SOLID JavaScript is because the language lacks interfaces.
 In the other hand, TypeScript features interfaces, so, if you are going to use InversifyJS it is recommended to work with TypeScript to get the most out of it.

 #### 1. Declare interfaces & implementations